grafana/metrictank/docs/config.md

 enabled = true
 # Cassandra keyspace to store metricDefinitions in.
 keyspace = metrictank
-# Cassandra table to store metricDefinitions in.
-table = metric_idx
-# Cassandra table to archive metricDefinitions in.
-archive-table = metric_idx_archive
 # comma separated list of cassandra addresses in host:port form
 hosts = localhost:9042
 #cql protocol version to use